ogheneovo12/talentql-pipeline-assesment/DETAILS.md

 #### The App State:
-The application maintained a single mutable state property called **state**, which aids in keeping track of the current visible page and data fetched from the endpoint.
-The state had the following properties.
+In order to keep track of the current visible page and the data obtained from the endpoint, the application maintained a single mutable state property called **state**.

+These characteristics applied to the state.

     interface  IState {
         currentPage: number;